wjzijderveld/symfony-cmf-docs/bundles/create.rst

 Image Handling
 ~~~~~~~~~~~~~~

-Enable the default simplistic image handler with the image > model_class |
-controller_class settings.
-This image handler just throws images into the
-PHPCR-ODM repository and also serves them in requests.
+For image handling the :doc:`MediaBundle <media>` is used.
+Enable it by
+configuring the image_controller_class setting.

-If you need different image handling, you can either overwrite
-``image.model_class`` and/or ``image.controller_class``, or implement a custom
+If you need different image handling, you can implement a custom
 ``ImageController`` and override the ``cmf_create.image.controller``
 service with it.